-This will create the snowball effect that makes some channels grow in a very short time.
+This will create a snowball effect that makes some channels grow in a very short time.

-Include the same video tags as your successful video and your newer videos will get recommended to people that watched the first one.
+Include the same video tags as your successful video and your newer videos will get recommended to people who watched the first one.

 If you double down this way when you find that a video outperformed the others by a lot, you’ll accelerate your growth exponentially.